 Easily to Qualify With Any Credit History

 Once your application gets approved, you'll need to provide a refundable security deposit before Merrick Bank will open your account.
-The deposit, which will also serve as your credit limit, can range from $200 to $3,000.
+The deposit, which will also serve as your credit limit, is set at $200.

 Once you start using your card, Merrick Bank will report your account and payment information to all three major credit bureaus.
 Your on-time payments can help build and improve your credit, while paying late or not at all could hurt it.